 One on One & Group Support

 The team will meet you where you are comfortable to facilitate numerous programs around understanding domestic violence, identifying and building healthy relationships, parenting support and skills, empowerment and self-love, youth programming and respite.

 We facilitate numerous groups for youth and children that focus on communication, empowerment, strengthening and building relationships, managing anxiety, anger control and establishing healthy habits.

 We have trained Thera play staff, which is a family therapy focusing on building and enhancing attachment, self-esteem, trust building and joyful engagement.

 Both you and your children will have access to a licensed therapist who helps individuals cope with the trauma that is often experienced through intimate partner violence.

 If you would like more information regarding Julietta’s Place please call 403-347-2480.

-Consider a gift that will provide security for a family, for one night, at Julietta’s Place.
+Consider a gift that will provide security for a family at Julietta’s Place.